 The program finder also helped UND solve a rather analog problem: program fact sheets.
 “We had been developing one-page, printable PDF files of every program we offered, and admissions would take them out on the road,” she says. mStoner built a feature into the program finder that, as Zguta explains, “generates PDFs of program page content on the fly, as a visitor requests it.
 We solved the need for that content without requiring them to maintain something separate.
 It’s never going to be out of date.”

-Underpinning the program finder is a new site search function built with mStoner’s partner Funnelback.
+Another important user experience improvement on UND.edu is a new site search function built with mStoner’s partner Funnelback.
 The company’s offerings include a search product specifically designed for higher education.
 “It’s what operates the search bar in the header,” says Zguta.
 This allows the UND team to create sets of preferred search results that are most likely to be relevant to its various audiences.
 “Each program might have keywords associated with them, and they can be managed over time.
-It's a nontechnical sort of thing to manage,” he says.
-“It gives users a way to quickly find what they're looking for, because the search applies to programs but also applies to things like administrative offices.
+It’s a nontechnical sort of thing to manage,” he says.
+“It gives users a way to quickly find what they’re looking for, because the search applies to programs but also applies to things like administrative offices.
 For example, if someone searches for financial aid, we want [the page for the financial aid office] to be the first result every time.”

 The mStoner team built a mobile-native site for UND.
 The result is a browsing experience that’s seamless and stunning, no matter the size of one’s screen.
 A mobile-first mindset isn’t just about screen real estate or images that load quickly, though.
 As Zguta points out, there are more profound paradigm shifts in our relationship with screens.
 “One that we talk about a lot is touch,” he says.
 “With a desktop design, we talk about about clicking.
 We ‘click here,’ or we hover over an item and have an interaction.
 But ‘hover’ doesn’t exist on mobile.”